How to Overcome Loneliness Using Technology?

 Libraries and community centers usually held training courses for older people to learn computer skills.
 It is also an excellent place to interact with other people.
 Using personal computers and tablet help elders to be in touch with their grandchildren.
 A tablet computer is helpful if they have a disability because they can sit easily, and the screen is clear and bright.

-There is so much research about how seniors’ community can maximize friendship, health, and happiness in older adults and make them as social as they used to be.
-It is difficult for elders to make friends because of aging, and through the stage of life, the number of relationships with people will reduce regarding retirement.
+There is so much research about how the senior community can maximize friendship, health, and happiness in older adults and make them as social as they used to be.
+It is difficult for elders to make friends because of aging, and through this stage of life, the number of relationships with people will reduce regarding retirement.

-Research by studying seniors in different neighborhoods proved that those who live in places with more social capital have higher physical mobility than others.
+Research studying seniors in different neighbourhoods proved that those who live in places with more social capital have higher physical mobility than others.
 They have better health information.
 Social capital means trust, connection, and participation in their community.
-Walking together, sharing food, offering assistance to each other provides higher social interaction impacts seniors’ health.
+Walking together, sharing food, and offering assistance to each other provide higher social interaction and impact on seniors’ health.

 Benefits of Socializing for Seniors